gmeza1/ClassicModels/README.md

+ClassicModelsDatabase.sql (execute file to install classicmodels database)
+> [!IMPORTANT]
-ClassicModelsDatabase.sql (execute file to install classicmodels database) IMPORTANT NOTE: name of field is later changed from "status" to "order_status in the "orders" table, because "status" is a reserved word in MySQL
+> name of field is later changed from "status" to "orderStatus in the "orders" table, because "status" is a reserved word in MySQL